+Madhav Narayan Festival.
 Madhav Narayan Festival is a month-long festival dedicated to God Madhav Narayan or Lord Bishnu.
-Madhav Narayan Festival is celebrated during the lunar month of Poush and Magh.
-This festival starts on the full moon day of Paush also called “Pohela” as per the Nepal Era calendar and finishes on the next full moon day of Magh.
+This festival is celebrated during the lunar month of Poush and Magh.
+Madhav Narayan festival is celebrated from Paush Shukla Purnima to Magh Shukla Purnima.
+Paush is also called “Pohela” as per the Nepal Sambat calendar.
 Paush is the ninth and Magh is the tenth month of the Nepali lunar calendar also known as Bikram Sambat/Samvat.
 This festival is celebrated with great fervor in Nepal and in some parts of India as well.

 Madhav Narayan Celebration

 During this festival, the idol of Madhav Narayan is taken on a journey from Sankhu of Kathmandu district to Panauti, Kavre via Triveni Ghat at Bhaktapur, passing through Changu Narayan, Pashupatinath Temple, Pharping Shesh Narayan, and all the way back to Sankhu on foot.

 During the celebration of Madhav Narayan, people gather and listen to the very old mythological story of Swasthani Brata Katha, and conduct a fast for the entire month.
 Swasthani Brata Katha is dedicated to Lord Shiva and Goddess Parvati respectively.
 It is usually recited during the evening by a householder for gathered family members of the family to listen.
 And, the festival is celebrated by performing established special rituals throughout the month.
 But, Madhav Narayan, celebrated during the same time is the religious Hindu festival devoted to Lord Bishnu.